jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 The benchmarks are performed on a `Dynabook Inc. Satallite Pro A50EC` with 16 GiB memory, an `Intel® Core™ i5-8250U x 8` processor and an `Intel® Graphic UHD Graphics 620 (KBL GT2)`.
 The installed operating system is a Fedora Workstation 39 (64-bit), and firmware version 2.70.
 It should further be noted that both the query engine and SolidBench run on this machine.
-As a result, our benchmark does not truelly capture the large delays an @http requist causes over a real network.
+As a result, our benchmark does not truly capture the large delays an @http request causes over a real network.

 === Choke Point Queries